Xunius/Menotexport/README.md

   a tag of @None.
 - Possible follow-ups one can do: re-format the extracted txts to PDFs, docs or sync into your Evernote account, will probably implement these in a later version.
-- In the GUI version, the programme may freeze for a little while when processing, as it's still not quite optimized.
-Just be patient.

 ## Dependencies